julitobby/ESPE2504-OOPSW23217-SoftCrafters/README.md

 # ESPE2410-OOPSW23217-SoftCrafters
-Group N° 1 - DCCO for Software Engineering students of the 202551 semester
+Group N° 1 SoftCrafters - DCCO for Software Engineering students of the 202551 semester